-The International Consultation on Incontinence Questionnaire
+The International Consultation on Incontinence Questionnaires

 Aims of the ICIQ Project: